C4dynamics/C4dynamics/README.md

 ### Hi There!
-C4Dynamics (read Tsipor (bird) Dynamics) is your place to get ideas, inspiration, and quickstart projects for systems that invlove physics, sensors, and coding.
+C4Dynamics (read Tsipor (bird) Dynamics) is your place to get ideas, inspiration, and quickstart projects for systems that involve physics, sensors, and coding.

 [![My Skills](https://skillicons.dev/icons?i=python,matlab,vscode,cpp)](https://skillicons.dev)